hauleth/hauleth/content/post/log-all-the-things.md

 This snippet will replace all occurences of `:password` or `"password"` with filtered out value.

-There is disadvantage of such approach though - it will make all messages with such fields allowed in case if your filter has `:filter_default` set to `:stop`.
+The disadvantage of such approach - it will make all messages with such fields allowed in case if your filter has `:filter_default` set to `:stop`.
 That mean, that if you want to make some of them rejected anyway, then you will need to manually add additional step to reject messages that do not fit into your patterns.
 Alternatively you can use `filter_default: :log` and then use opt-out logging.
 There currently is no way to alter the message and make other filters decide whether log it or not (as of OTP 24).

 ## Summary